inuitless/inuit.css/README.md

 * no keyframe mixin
-* no media-query mixin - you can still set up the responsive values in vars.less for use with the responsive grid.
+* no media-query mixin - you can still set up the responsive values from defaults.less for use with the responsive grid.
 * arrows mixin produces the same effect but the output code is slightly different

 ## License

-LESS adaption copyright 2012 Peter Wilson
+LESS adaption copyright 2013 Peter Wilson
-Original work copyright 2012 Harry Roberts
+Original work copyright 2013 Harry Roberts

 Licensed under the Apache License, Version 2.0.